ipms-io/nlightning/.docfx/docs/bolt11/quickstart.md

 ## Available Packages

-We've decided to have 2 packages, one for desktop/server development, and one for Blazor WebAssembly development.
+We've decided to have two packages, one for desktop/server development, and one for Blazor WebAssembly development.

 The reason behind this is that for a Blazor app running fully on the browser we don't have access to native libsodium.